Uhupi/PHP-OOP-HTML-Tag-Element/README.md

 # PHP OOP ELEMENT
 Simple class to create Html Tags/Elements.

+## Create frontend even if you are backend Dev.

 ### Is PHP really only Back-End now?
 Bringing more redering to the client-side can sink into a performance lost also loosing pagespeed in your FMP and FCP.
 This is a usefull helper for all PHP Front-End developers out there trying to bring their PHP code to the Front again.
 It uses the basics of an OOP Programming in PHP to make your HTML layout managable, heritable and independent.
 (Componentwise or Snippet if you may)